-For many non-profit organisations, a carefully crafted vision statement and mission statement can help to lay the foundations for their activities, policies and strategies.
+For many research organisations, a carefully crafted vision statement and mission statement can help to lay the foundations for their activities, policies and strategies.

 The common misconception is that these statements are developed by leadership teams in committee meetings for the “general public.”
 Yet vision and mission statements can be most effective when they are co-developed with teams and managers who are knowledgeable about the needs of specific stakeholders, such as employees, community partners, or service users.